edsu/inkdroid.org/_posts/2015-11-02-deadletter.md

 >
 > </div>

 I feel like I stretched the metaphor a bit too far because, according to [Wikipedia], workers in a DLO would open up the envelope or package looking for clues about where the letter should go.
 If the destination still cannot be determined the item will either be destroyed, or (if it's valuable) auctioned off.
 The worker would never would stamp the letter or package return to sender, since it only goes to the DLO when a return address is not included.
-Incidentally [99% Invisble] have a recent [podcast episode] about DLO auctions, which is entertaining.
+Incidentally [99% Invisible] have a recent [podcast episode] about DLO auctions, which is entertaining.

 Anyway I digress.
 If you have any comments or ideas for how to improve this metaphor (including completely removing it from my blog post) shoot me a message on [Twitter] until I get comments working again...
 Hopefully the blog post itself will get published soon.